 Pre-ordering and pre-selling inventory

-How can I enable pre-ordering to better understand demand early and improve Available-to-Sell / Available-to-Promise?
+How can I enable pre-ordering to better understand demand early and improve inventory management?

 Why this matters

 Manually managing pre-orders means that the availability of pre-ordered items must be done directly within the commerce system(s).
-Without a clear picture of demand for items prior to pre-ordering or inventory arrival, it’s nearly impossible to understand demand or get ahead of the promises you make to customers.
+Without a clear picture of demand for items before pre-ordering or inventory arrival, it’s nearly impossible to understand demand or get ahead of the promises you make to customers.

-On the flip side, having a reliable picture of demand for item(s) prior to ordering or inventory arrival allows you to confidently say, “Yes, we can” more often, rather than, “Sorry, we couldn’t”.
+On the flip side, having a reliable picture of demand for the item(s) before ordering or inventory arrival allows you to confidently say, “Yes, we can” more often, rather than, “Sorry, we couldn’t”.

 Order management and DOM solutions fast-track these 5 OMS capabilities for companies that want to strike while the iron is hot.